kevincart/my-typescript/typescript-101.md

 - Typescript can determine types on its own from plain Javascript, by inspecting the assignment of each property or variable to see what type of value was assigned to them.
 - Return values for function are also inferred, and enforced where that function is used.
 - These inferences can echo through the code and effect 'downstream' functions and values, so discipline is key.
 - If TS doesn't have enough information to correctly infer types, TS assigns the 'ANY' type.
-This is the most unrestrictive type.
+This is the most unrestricted type.

+### Specifying Types
+- TS uses `parameter: type` format to specify types.
+- Basic examples:
+    - `var x: number = 42;`
+    - `function(x: number): number { return x }`
+        - In this case, the return value type is specified after the parens.
+- Union Types:
+    - Give consumers of a function the option to pass in several different types for a given property.
+    - Specified with `|`.
+    - Can be wrapped in parens to clean up code.
+    - Examples:
+        `var x: (number | string) = 'abc';`
+        `function myFunc(x: (string | any[])): string { return x }`
+    - `instanceOf` JS method can be used to clarify type:
+        - `if ( x instanceOf Array ) { do array stuff }`
+        - This is the 'Typeguard syntax.'
+        - Primitive Typeguard:
+            - `if ( typeof x === 'string' ) { do string stuff }`

+### Overloaded Functions
+- In classic static languages, you would often define the same function multiple times with specific combinations of parameter types, and when consuming the required typed definition would be used.
+Javascript won't allow this, but Typescript allows you to.
+- Example:
+    -
+    ```
+    function totalLength(x:string, y:string): number
+    function totalLength(x:any[], y:any[]): number
+    ```
+    - These overloaded definitions are removed from the compiled JS, and only the valid defition is used.

 ## Resources
 - http://www.typescriptlang.org/ Online compiler